Diplomath Research Corps

 A: We welcome ANY students who happen to like math, irrespective of major or intended major.

-Q: I noticed that there is a course this fall which is called MAT272 Diplomath Research Seminar.
+Q: I noticed that there is a course which is called MAT272 Diplomath Research Seminar.
 If I want to participate in the Diplomath Corps next semester, am I required to take this class?

 A: Students who are accepted into the Diplomath program should definitely avoid taking another class in that time slot if at all possible, since that's a time that they might want to meet with team members.
 Whether students actually enroll in this seminar should be up to them and their faculty team leader.
 We suggest that students take the seminar for .5 credit if at all possible and then can sign up for an additional .5 credit if they can commit to putting in enough time on the actual research project.